Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 sparse in some spots and lush in others, and the road is dotted with small farms and ruined remnants of small houses.

-We saw a sign off the road and swung into the car park to find a sign for a
+We saw a sign off the road and swung into the

 wedge tomb and sure enough there it was.
 We stretched our legs a bit and